Recovering From Bankruptcy: What You Need To Know

 Typically, a bankruptcy filing will only impact the ability to finance a new vehicle for a relatively short time, about a year or two.
 This is just for a dealership that doesn’t offer self-financing, though.
 For those dealerships that finance on site, the waiting period might even be less.
 Again, the bankruptcy will likely have an impact in the form of a higher interest rate or slightly higher monthly payments, but it is still helpful toward rebuilding a positive credit history.

 When can a bankruptcy come off my credit report?

 This question is a bit harder to answer.
 A Chapter 7 filing usually stays on the filer’s credit report for 10 years, while a Chapter 13 is automatically deleted after only seven years.
 These are only the maximum timeframes, however.
 It may be possible to, upon request, have a bankruptcy filing removed sooner if there are any deficiencies or incorrect information in the reporting.

 As you can see, bankruptcy is not the so-called “life sentence” that some people fear it to be.
 A bankruptcy filing gives you a chance for financial freedom from debt that you’d otherwise be stuck with for years or even decades down the road.
 To learn more about whether bankruptcy is right for you, speak with a qualified attorney at Marcus H. Herbert and Associates.
 The firm helps people throughout western Kentucky and southern Illinois facing financial hardship.
-Call their Paducah law office toll-free at 866.702.8933 or contact them online today.
+Call their Paducah law office at 270-443-0303 or contact them online today.